Jump to Content

 Processing Information

-The Charles Lummis Photographs originally came to Honnold/Mudd Library Special Collections as part of the Marion Parks Papers.
-For clarity between the Parks and Lummis materials, it was decided to divide the Parks collection two distinct collections: Marion Parks Papers and Charles Lummis Photographs.
+The Charles Lummis Photographs originally came to Special Collections as part of the Marion Parks Papers.
+For clarity between the Parks and Lummis materials, it was decided to divide the Parks collection into two distinct collections: the Marion Parks Papers and Charles Lummis Photographs.

 The Charles Lummis Photographs are a mixture of cyanotypes and albumen prints taken between 1888 and 1905.
 There are 316 unique images in the collection with many of the prints having multiple copies.
-The photographs were taken by Charles Lummis, with the exception of a noted few that appear to have been given to Lummis by friends or acquaintances.
+The photographs were taken by Charles Lummis, except for a noted few that appear to have been given to Lummis by friends or acquaintances.

 The photographs are divided by geographic location or subject mater with the following series: